📅 2026 Seasonal Travel Guide | 300+ sunny days/year · Avg 25°C · Whale watching Jun–Nov · By local experts

 May Great

-Sweet spot begins.
-Low crowds.
+The sweet spot begins.
+Low crowds, low prices.
 Clear skies.
 Best photography light of the year.
+Hinterland at its best.

 June ⭐ Best